FEMA

 The Foreign Exchange Management Act, 1999 (FEMA) and the Regulations notified by the Reserve Bank of India (RBI), regulates the acquisition and transfer of immovable property in India by Persons resident outside India.

-A. Acquisition of immovable property by NRI/OCI:
+A. Acquisition of immovable property by NRI/OCI (No limit on number of properties) :

 · NRI/OCI can acquire immovable property in India without prior approval of RBI (under general permission) in the following manner: